IanKeen/Chameleon/README.md

 ### Slack
 You will need to [configure](https://my.slack.com/services/new/bot) a new bot user for your team.
-Copy the token, you will need it.
+Copy the token, you will need it later.

 ### Heroku
 If you plan to run a bot on Heroku you will need a [Heroku](https://www.heroku.com/) account (free is fine!)